 This input provides the module with information about the engine's revolutions per minute (RPMs).
-It can be connected to the negative side of the coil in vehicles with conventional coils.
+It can be connected to the negative side of a fuel injector or to the negative side of the coil in vehicles with conventional coils.
 In multi-coil and high energy ignition systems locating a proper signal may be more difficult.
 (See Finding the Wires You Need section of this guide.)
 Once connected, you must teach the system the tach signal.
 (See the Internal Programming Jumpers section of this guide.)